vk-cs/docs-public/docs/en/intro/billing/concepts/physical-corporate/physical-corporate.md

 ## Payment scheme

-### Prepayment
+### {heading(Prepayment)[id=prepayment]}

 The user [deposits](../../service-management/payment#making_a_payment) the project balance in advance for a certain amount.
-The deposited funds are transferred to the main account of the project, from where they are then spent on paying for services.
-If a project goes into negative territory, it is automatically [frozen](/en/tools-for-using-services/account/concepts/projects#automatic_freezing_of_the_project) until the balance becomes positive.
+The deposited funds are transferred to the payment account of the project, from where they are then spent on paying for services.
+If a project becomes negative, it is automatically [frozen](/en/tools-for-using-services/account/concepts/projects#automatic_freezing_of_the_project) until the payment account balance becomes positive.

 <tabs>
 <tablist>